kallehiitola/evermail/Documentation/Architecture.md

 - **PST/OST conversion**: `PstToMboxWriter` embeds the open-source `XstReader` engine (Ms-PL) to walk every folder/message in the PST/OST, hydrate recipients + attachments, and emit canonical `MimeMessage` instances into an `MboxrdWriter`.
 Attachments stay inline so the existing hashing/dedupe/attachment pipeline works untouched.
 The implementation follows Microsoft’s [MS-PST specification](https://learn.microsoft.com/en-us/openspecs/exchange_server_protocols/ms-pst/) and the official [Outlook export workflow](https://support.microsoft.com/en-us/office/export-emails-contacts-and-calendar-items-to-outlook-using-a-pst-file-14252b52-3075-4e9b-be4e-ff9ef1068f91).
 - **Plan-aware inflation guardrails**: After normalization we compare the inflated byte count against the tenant’s `SubscriptionPlan.MaxFileSizeGB`.
 If a 700 MB ZIP expands to 4 GB but the tenant’s limit is 1 GB the worker fails fast with a descriptive error, blocking compressed payload attacks and aligning with the safeguards outlined in `Documentation/Security.md`.
 - **Client-side parity**: When Zero-Access Archive Mode is enabled the browser consults the same `SourceFormat` metadata to decide which parser to run (mbox, pst/ost, eml) before encrypting chunks client-side.
 The new normalization service makes it easy to short-circuit the server-side conversion path once the WASM extractor ships.
+- **Encrypted upload contract**: `POST /api/v1/mailboxes/encrypted-upload/initiate` prepares the mailbox, returns a SAS URL, and hands back a `tokenSalt`.
+After the browser encrypts and uploads the chunks it calls `POST /api/v1/mailboxes/encrypted-upload/complete` with the scheme metadata, key fingerprint, ciphertext statistics, and the hashed deterministic tag tokens.
+Server-side ingestion simply records metadata; the worker never touches ciphertext.
+- **Deterministic tokens (phase 1)**: Tag hashes live in `ZeroAccessMailboxTokens` (TenantId + MailboxId + TokenType + TokenValue).
+Search surfaces add a `tagToken` filter so the client can hash the user’s query with the same token key and have the server narrow the result set *before* the mailbox is downloaded/decrypted locally.
+Future phases will extend the same storage to per-email tokens emitted by the WASM parser.
+- **Multi-admin BYOK bundles**: `TenantEncryptionBundle` stores wrapped DEK bundles per admin (label, checksum, createdBy) so several privileged users can maintain their own recovery material without overwriting each other.
+The Offline BYOK lab and admin encryption page now list these bundles, allow re-download, and expose a `DELETE` affordance for stale entries.
 - **Normalization flow**:
   1. Raw `.mbox` → streamed directly into MimeKit’s `MimeParser`.
   2. `.zip` containing `.mbox` → entries are concatenated into a temporary `.mbox` file then streamed (still honoring the 5 GB per-file plan limit).